yonatantussa/lab-web-app/README.md

 # Lab Web Application

-This project is a Flask-based web application designed for managing and monitoring networked devices, including lab equipment and SATCOM systems.
+This project is a Flask-based web application designed for managing and monitoring network devices, including lab equipment and SATCOM systems.
 The application provides real-time access to device information, control over relay states, live video feeds from RTSP cameras, and network monitoring via LibreNMS.

 **Power Controls**: Users can remotely control the state of relays, which are critical for managing various configurations within the networked environment.
 New devices are automatically discovered and added.